-The premium schedule will apply to all of the above classes: White \$1.50 Blue \$2.00 Red \$1.75 Pink \$1.25
+The premium schedule will apply to all of the above classes: Blue \$2.00 Red \$1.75 White \$1.50 Pink \$1.25

-SHOWMANSHIP CLASS P (Pre-entry required)
+CLASS P SHOWMANSHIP (Pre-entry required)

-- Exhibitors MUST pre-register for showmanship at Fair Entry online by the June entry deadline date to participate in any showmanship class. - 2.
-Exhibitors must show his/her own rabbit. - Showmanship exhibitors must wear long sleeve shirts and 3. long pants. - Winners in each lot number are not eligible to advance to the next lot number during the current Fair.
+- 1. Exhibitors MUST pre-register for showmanship at Fair Entry online by the June entry deadline date to participate in any showmanship class. - 2.
+Exhibitors must show his/her own rabbit. - Showmanship exhibitors must wear long sleeve shirts and long pants. - 4.
+Winners in each lot number are not eligible to advance to the next lot number during the current Fair.
 In succeeding years, winners who remain in the same grouping shall advance to the next category.
-Exhibitors that have won Senior Showmanship are eligible to compete the next year. - Exhibitor grade as of January 1 of the current exhibit year.
+Exhibitors that have won Senior Showmanship are eligible to compete the next year. - 5.
+Exhibitor grade as of January 1 of the current exhibit year.

-- Novice Showman First year exhibitor in Rabbit Showmanship (grade 3-7).

-- Novice Showman First year exhibitor in Rabbit 2.
-Showmanship (grade 8 and up).

-- Beginner Showman 3rd through 5th grade 3.
+- 1. Novice Showman First year exhibitor in Rabbit Showmanship (grade 3-7). - 2.
+Novice Showman First year exhibitor in Rabbit Showmanship (grade 8 and up). - 3.
+Beginner Showman -3^{rd} through 5^{th} grade - 4.
+Junior Showman-6th and 7th grade process and rules under Master Showman.

-- 4.

-- Junior Showman 6th and 7th grade

-Intermediate Showman 8th and 9th grade

-- Senior Showman 10th grade and up Master Showman contest selection.
-See selection process and rules under Master Showman.